DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-an-object-data-source.md

 Click **Finish** to close the Data Source Wizard.

-After you finish the wizard, it creates an **ObjectDataSource** component.
-This component retrieves the data fields that the selected object type includes.
+After you finish the wizard, it creates an **ObjectDataSource** component and binds the report to this component.
+The component retrieves the data fields that the selected object or method exposes.
 The [Field List](../report-designer-tools/ui-panels/field-list.md) reflects the data source structure.

 ![](../../../images/eurd-report-wizard-object-datasource-result.png)